Almost everything you need to know about SPACs – TechCrunch

 Who can form a SPAC?

-Anyone who can persuade shareholders to buy its shares.
+Pretty much anyone who can persuade shareholders to buy its shares.

 These SPACs all seem to sell their shares at $10 apiece.
 Why?

 Easier accounting?
 Tradition?
-It’s not entirely clear, though Weekes says $10 has “always been the unit price” for SPACs and continues to be with the very occasional exception, such as with Bill Ackman’s Pershing Square Capital Management.
+It’s not entirely clear, though Weekes says $10 has “always been the unit price” for SPACs and continues to be with the very occasional exception, such as with hedge fund billionaire Bill Ackman’s Pershing Square Capital Management.
 (Last month it launched a $4 billion SPAC that sold units for $20 each.)

 Have SPACs changed structurally over the years?

-Funny you should ask!
-This gets a little more technical, but when buying a unit of a SPAC, institutional investors typically get a share of common stock and a warrant or a fraction of a warrant, which is a security that entitles the holder to buy the underlying stock of the issuing company at a fixed price at a later date.

-Years back, when a SPAC announced the company it planned to buy to institutional investors in the SPAC, they would either vote yes to the deal if they wanted to keep their money in, and no to the deal if they wanted to redeem their shares and get out.
-But sometimes investors would team up and threaten to torpedo a deal if they weren’t given founder shares or other preferential treatment. (“There was a bit of bullying in the marketplace,” says Weekes.)
+They have!
+Years back, when a SPAC told its institutional investors (under NDA) about the company it had settled on buying, these investors would either vote ‘yes’ to the deal if they wanted to keep their money in, or ‘no’ if they wanted to redeem their shares and get out.
+But sometimes investors would team up and threaten to torpedo a deal if they weren’t given founder shares or other preferential treatment in what was to become the newly combined company. (“There was a bit of bullying in the marketplace,” says Weekes.)

 Regulators have since separated the right to vote and the right to redeem one’s shares, meaning investors today can vote ‘yes’ or ‘no’ and still redeem their capital, making the voting process more perfunctory and enabling most deals to go through as planned.

-Does that mean SPACs are more safe?
+That’s because when buying a unit of a SPAC, institutional investors typically get a share of common stock, plus a warrant or a fraction of a warrant, which is a security that entitles the holder to buy more stock of the issuing company at a fixed price at a later date.
+It’s basically an added sweetener to motivate them to buy into the SPAC.

+Are SPACs safer investments than they once were?
 They haven’t had the best reputation historically.

 They’ve “already gone through their junk phase,” suspects Albert Vanderlaan, an attorney in the tech companies group of Orrick, the global law firm.
 “In the ’90s, these were considered a pretty junky situation,” he says.
 “They were abused by foreign investors.
 In the early 2000s, they were still pretty disfavored.”
 Things could turn on a dime again, he suggests, but over the last couple of years, the players have changed for the better, which is making a big difference.